rung/go-safecast/README.md

 ## When using safecast.Int32() on this library, your code is safe
 <img src="img/safecast-int32.png" width="700px">
+This library returns error when the value is out of the 32-bit range.
-This library can detect integer overflow. so you can convert integer in a safe way.
+So you can convert integer in a safe way.

 Link: [Go Playground](https://play.golang.org/p/1xeeyt-feLI)